karmaniverous/blog/_posts/2024-09-18-unifying-web-presence-with-github-pages.md

 A typical GitHub Pages user will have a public personal repository called something like `karmaniverous.github.io`.
 This repository is the root of their GitHub Pages site.
 The usual configuration is to serve content from this repo's `main` branch, and to map the default domain assigned to the repo (e.g. `karmaniverous.github.io`) to a custom domain (e.g. `karmanivero.us`).

-There will likely be some sort of a Jekyll theme in the repo, but for this discussion it doesn't matter: there's content.
+There will likely be some sort of a [Jekyll](https://jekyllrb.com/) theme in the repo, but for this discussion it doesn't matter: there's _content_.
 And when you point your browser at `https://karmanivero.us`, you see the content.

 Easy peasy.

-Lately, I've been doing a lot of work in TypeScript, and I've been using TypeDoc to generate API documentation on my projects.
+Lately, I've been doing a lot of work in TypeScript, and I've been using [TypeDoc](https://typedoc.org/) to generate API documentation on my projects.
 This documentation lands in the `docs` directory of the respective repository.
 I can go to the Pages section of my `foo` repo settings and tell GitHub to publish the content in that directory to my Pages domain.
 Consequently, the documentation shows up at `https://karmaniverous.com/foo`.

 Whatever I do in the `foo` repo is completely independent of what I doing in the `karmaniverous.github.io` repo: